MGfoundation/mgcpp/README.md

 ```

 The library probes your system cuda ```gpu-architecture``` and ```gpu-code``` code automatically.
-However if you to specify the code,
+However if you want to specify the computability code, <br />
+add the argument below to the command line.

 ``` shell
 -DCUDA_ARCH=<arch>
 ```

-In order to use different C++ compilers for compiling cuda code and native C++ code, <br />
+In order to use a different C++ compiler for cuda code and native C++ code, <br />
 provide the argument below.

 ``` shell